asyalas/react-stores-hooks/README.md

 ### API

 - `createContext`

   registered a context

-  Argument
+  - Argument
     - namespace
     - initialState

-  Return
+  - Return
     - Provider a Provider component

 - `useContext`

   Get the specified context

-  Argument
+  - Argument
     - namespace

-  Return
+  - Return
     - state
     - dispatch a function that dispatch a new state to update the state
     - getState

 - `useContext.getGlobal`

   Return object[]

+- `deleteContext`

+  delete the specified context